"Putin's mouse": leaked phone call reveals lengths Orbán was willing to go to help Russia – Bloomberg

 Viktor Orbán and Vladimir Putin.

-During a phone call between Hungarian Prime Minister Viktor Orbán and Kremlin leader Vladimir Putin last autumn, the Hungarian leader assured Putin of his friendship and offered assistance in resolving the war in Ukraine.
+Bloomberg has reviewed a transcript of a phone call between Hungarian Prime Minister Viktor Orbán and Kremlin leader Vladimir Putin last autumn in which Orbán assured Putin of his friendship and offered his assistance in resolving the war in Ukraine.

-Details: During the call on 17 October, Orbán told Putin he was "willing to go to great lengths" to help him, including facilitating a settlement of the war in Ukraine through a summit in Budapest.
+Details: During the call, which took place on 17 October, Orbán told Putin he was "willing to go to great lengths" to help him, offering to facilitate a settlement of the war in Ukraine by holding a summit in Budapest.

 Advertisement: